Browse all

 Amplience is an enterprise-focused ecommerce platform, used by brands such as Boohoo, Crate & Barrel, Mizuno and Traeger Grills.
 It’s definitely not for beginners, and not as widely used as other platforms on this list, with just 2,000 sites in the US.

-However, it’s the third leading ecommerce platform among the world’s top 10,000 sites, which makes it worth mentioning.
-It trails just Shopify and Magento in this segment, powering 8% of the ecommerce sites in the top 10k sites overall - showing its popularity with high-end brands and enterprise-level online stores.
+However, it’s the second leading eCommerce platform among the world’s top 10,000 sites, which makes it worth mentioning.
+It trails just Shopify in this segment, powering nearly 10%of the eCommerce sites in the top 10k sites overall - showing its popularity with high-end brands and enterprise-level online stores.

 Wrapping Up

-What it does show is the range of options for online businesses in the US today.
-Whether it’s Shopify, Wix, WooCommerce, or less popular (but equally viable) e-commerce platforms like BigCommerce or PrestaShop, there are many tools out there to help you build a professional ecommerce website.
+What this data shows is the range of options for online businesses in the US today.
+Whether it’s Shopify, Wix, WooCommerce, or less popular (but equally viable) e-commerce platforms like BigCommerce or PrestaShop, there are many tools out there to help you build a professional eCommerce website.

 For more insights and helpful resources for online store owners, check out the following related articles: